robertomrosati/sa4stt/README.md

 Our code is based in C++.
 It requires library libboost, minimum version=1.71.
 On Linux you can install the package libboost1.71-dev installed.
 It also requires cmake for compiling.

-#### how to compile sa4stt
+#### How to compile sa4stt
 To compile it, from the main folder:

 ```bash
 cmake -DCMAKE_BUILD_TYPE=Release .
 make
 ```
-#### how to run sa4stt
+#### How to run sa4stt
-Then the executable will be in the bin folder.
+The executable will be in the bin folder.
 To call it, from the main folder itc2021, you can run:

 ```bash
 ./bin/stt [parameters...]